Covid 19 coronavirus lockdown funeral ban: Breakthrough after grieving daughter's desperate plea

 Nandita Katira had not been allowed to visit a funeral home to see the body of her mother Hansa, who died from brain cancer at home on Thursday, the first day of the level 4 restrictions.

-However, after Herald on Sunday enquiries about the situation, the Ministry of Health intervend.
+However, after Herald on Sunday enquiries about the situation, the Ministry of Health stepped in.

 "Deputy Director-General John Whaanga has approved, on humanitarian grounds, an exemption for this woman to visit her deceased mother before cremation," a ministry spokeswoman said.